 - 2.2 The school's own framework for assessment confirms that teaching enables pupils to make good progress in the context of Part 1 paragraph 3(a). - 2.3 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
-The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place. - 2.4 Pupils receive relationships education in the junior school and relationships and sex education in the senior school, except in so far as they are lawfully excused.
-The school has consulted parents and published a written statement of its policy which has regard to the relevant statutory guidance. - 2.5 The standards relating to the quality of education [paragraphs 1-4] are met.
+The school has consulted parents and published a written statement of its policy which has regard to the relevant statutory guidance. - 2.5 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
+Teaching does not ensure that the requirements of the Equality Act 2010 are met with regard to gender equality, as all choristers are male pupils.
+The school has a plan to ensure equality of opportunity by introducing female choristers.
+However, this was not implemented effectively, through clear timelines for stated aims to be met, at the time of the inspection. - 2.6 The standards relating to the quality of education in paragraphs 2 and 4 are met, but that in paragraph 3 [teaching] is not met.